 Tennessee Health Care Innovation Initiative

-Governor Haslam launched Tennessee's Health Care Innovation Initiative in February 2013 to change the way health care is paid for in Tennessee, moving from paying for volume to paying for value.
+Tennessee's Health Care Innovation Initiative is changing the way health care is paid for in Tennessee, moving from paying for volume to paying for value.
 Our mission is to reward health care providers for high quality and efficient treatment of medical conditions and help maintaining people's health over time.

 The Tennessee Health Care Innovation Initiative's three strategies - primary care transformation, episodes of care, and long-term services and supports - are bringing together health care providers and clinicians, employers, major insurance companies, and patients and family members to reform the health care payment and delivery system in our state.